saurabh-001-rb/Semester-Project-/README.md

 - Improved personalization for enhanced user experience
 - Expansion to multiple platforms and industries
 - Deployment in real-world applications

-## 📜 License
-This project is open-source and available for contributions.
-Feel free to fork and improve it!

 ---
 💡 *This chatbot bridges the gap between conventional AI assistants and human interaction, providing a more intelligent, adaptive, and engaging user experience.*